express-ts/create-npack-app/docusaurus/docs/running-tests.md

 ### CircleCI

-Follow [this article](https://medium.com/@knowbody/circleci-and-zeits-now-sh-c9b7eebcd3c1) to set up CircleCI with a Create React App project.
+Follow [this article](https://medium.com/@knowbody/circleci-and-zeits-now-sh-c9b7eebcd3c1) to set up CircleCI with a Create Npack App project.

 ## On your own environment